a Human-Computer Interaction researcher.

-I was a research intern in Immersive Experiences Lab in HP working with Alex Thayer.
+I was a research intern in Immersive Experiences Lab at HP working with Alex Thayer.
 I explored a new way to nurture human connections while pushing the technological boundary.

-As a Research Assistant of Eunmee Kim, I worked on Interaction on the Internet and Social Trust On Differing Effects of Limited or Open Interactions .
+I worked on the Internet and Social Trust with Prof. Eunmee Kim.
 The research was funded by Social Science of Korea Project, National Research Foundation of Korea

 Advisor: Dr.Gary Hsieh